Lauren Aquino Shluzas, PhD

 David Pickham, PhD

 David Pickham is the Chief Medical Officer at Bio1 Systems.
-Dr. Pickham is a Clinical Assistant Professor in the Stanford University School of Medicine and is the Director of Research, Patient Care Services at Stanford Health Care, where he leads interdisciplinary clinical research and other clinical and translational research activities.
+Dr. Pickham is a Clinical Associate Professor at the Stanford University School of Medicine and is the Director of Research, Patient Care Services at Stanford Health Care, where he leads interdisciplinary clinical research and other clinical and translational research activities.
 Dr. Pickham holds a PhD from the University of California, San Francisco, and a BS/MS in Nursing from the University of Newcastle, Australia.
 Dr. Pickham is an expert clinician with over 15 years of health care operations and clinical experience across the United States, Canada and Australia.
 His clinical experience is in Emergency Services and has broad research interests spanning clinical innovation and novel technologies, physiological monitoring, and population health.
 He is a Fellow of the American Heart Association and a Board Certified Nurse Executive (NC-BEA).

 Gabriel Aldaz, PhD